MRtrix3/mrtrix3/docs/installation/windows_install.rst

 Set up git and download *MRtrix3* sources
 ---------------------------------------

-1. Configure global settings for Git in the 'MinGW-w64 Win64 Shell':
+1. Configure global settings for Git in the **'MinGW-w64 Win64 Shell'**:

    ::